 Applied Mathematics at New College is both challenging and exciting.
 Working closely with faculty, you will have the chance not only to learn advanced mathematical methods but also to individually tailor your academic program to match your unique interests and needs.
 And well before graduation, you will be able to work on advanced material that students often encounter only in master's programs, thus giving you an advantage when it comes to graduate school and future employment.

-A course in Complex Analysis is also highly recommended.
+In addition, a course in Complex Analysis is highly recommended.

 Other requirements for the major include: